-Consider working with a Small Business Development Centers (SBDC) – a comprehensive small business assistance network.
+Pro tip: Consider working with a Small Business Development Center (SBDC) – a comprehensive small business assistance network.

 SBDCs are hosted by leading universities, colleges, state economic development agencies and private partners.
 There are nearly 1,000 local centers available to provide no-cost business consulting and low-cost training to new and existing businesses.
 Best of all, many of their services are free.
 Search by zip code to find your local SBDC here.

 In addition to SBDCs, find local accountants, business consultants, and marketing experts to help you determine the financial feasibility of your company.
 With this professional help, you can move from development to the next part of the business life cycle: an actual launch.

 After lots of blood, sweat, and tears, it's time to start-up the business!
 During this stage, the business owners are getting everything off the ground like purchasing inventory and equipment, setting up bank accounts and accounting procedures, hiring and training employees, and establishing a customer base.

 It’s a lot of work, sleepless nights, and financial uncertainty.
 Many entrepreneurs realize their dreams aren’t going to come to fruition and bow out during this stage.

 - Putting systems and processes in place .
 Even the most diligent business owners will experience things falling through the cracks without rigid systems in place.
 The thing is, figuring out what processes work best for you can be tough.
 One approach might be to implement what you liked about how your previous employers went about business.
 Another might be to see how your competitors go about their affairs.